 Action Plan outcomes are tracking well for the fiscal year.
 During the fiscal year, upon request from the MCTC Board of Directors, VMC staff realigned reporting methods to track accomplishments to the imperatives, initiatives, and goals outlined in the Strategic Plan.

-PUBLIC RELATIONS is on course to exceed all goals in terms of ad equivalency, FAM visits, media hits, impressions, etc. The chart on the following page shows FY goals and successes to December 31, 2018.
+• PUBLIC RELATIONS is on course to exceed all goals in terms of ad equivalency, FAM visits, media hits, impressions, etc. The chart that follows shows FY goals and successes to December 31, 2018.